 Just another perspective to consider when as you build your BJJ game.
 Be well, and train hard,

 PS: For background knowledge, you might want to read this article about BJJ innovation with the Mendes Bros that I put up a few weeks back.
-The interviews go hand in hand.
+Just download the material by clicking the link.

 PPS: Please share a comment on this one!
 I’m very interested to see if this 3x3x3 concept “clicks” with readers.